-Since most offices follow one of the casual dress codes, you most likely won't need a suit after your interview.
-That's why OTB offers suits for rent - browse our suit options here.
-(Women's interview attire coming soon!)
+Since most offices trend towards a casual daily dress code, you most likely won't need a suit after your interview.
+That's why OTB offers business professional outfits for rent - browse our men's suit options and women's power outfits.

 Don't know your size?
-Follow our video to measure yourself.
+Follow our instructions to measure yourself.

-Subscribe to stay up to date on promotions, new outfits, and to receive these tips directly to your inbox.
+Subscribe to stay up to date on promotions, new outfits, and to receive these tips directly to your inbox each month.